deadlydog/AutoUpdateProjectsMinimumRequiredClickOnceVersion/ReadMe.md

 The installation instructions below are intended to be used when publishing your ClickOnce app from Visual Studio.
 If you are looking to publish your ClickOnce app from a CI/CD pipeline, check out [this blog post](https://blog.danskingdom.com/continuously-deploy-your-clickonce-application-from-your-build-server/).

-### .NET Framework Project Installation
+### .NET Framework Project and Packages.config Installation

-If you are using a .NET Framework project, simply install the [AutoUpdateProjectsMinimumRequiredClickOnceVersion NuGet package](https://nuget.org/packages/AutoUpdateProjectsMinimumRequiredClickOnceVersion) to your project, and it will automatically handle all of the installation for you.
+If you are using a .NET Framework project, as well as the `packages.config` package management format, simply install the [AutoUpdateProjectsMinimumRequiredClickOnceVersion NuGet package](https://nuget.org/packages/AutoUpdateProjectsMinimumRequiredClickOnceVersion) to your project, and it will automatically handle all of the installation for you.

+> NOTE: If you are using the PackageReference NuGet package management format, you will need to follow the manual installation instructions in the following section below.

 ![Navigate to Manage NuGet Packages](docs/Images/NavigateToManageNugetPackages.png)
 ![Install package window](docs/Images/InstallPackageWindow.png)